ColeTrammer/iros/docs/build.md

 which only `clang` and `gcc` support.
 The Microsoft C++ engine is not recommended, as it cannot compile the project's source code.

-In addition, the project requires at least GCC 12.1.0 or clang 16 and the CMake 3.25.2 to compile.
+In addition, the project requires at least GCC 12.1.0 or clang 16 and CMake 3.25.2 to compile.
 The CMake version can probably be relaxed, but GCC 11 will fail to compile the system.
 Likewise, clang-15 will not compile the system.
 Currently, the clang support is experimental, since there is not a custom toolchain target for llvm.
 Testing the kernel additionally requires various system commands, including `parted`, `mkfs.fat`, and `qemu`.
 A full list of packages